abougouffa/one-tab-per-project/README.md

 ---

-This package is a lightweight workspace management by providing a thin layer between builtin packages `project` and `tab-bar`.
-The whole idea is to create a tab per opened project while ensuring unique names for the created tabs (when multiple opened projects have the same name).
+This is a lightweight workspace management package that provides a thin layer between builtin packages `project` and `tab-bar`.
+The whole idea consists of creating a tab per opened project while ensuring unique names for the created tabs (when multiple opened projects have the same name).

-This package has been inspired by `project-tab-groups` which creates a "tab group" per project.
+This package is inspired by `project-tab-groups` which creates a "tab group" per project.

 ### Installation